rticommunity/rticonnextdds-examples/examples/connext_dds/logging_config/README.md

-The **NDDS_CONFIG_LOG_PRINT_FORMAT_MAXIMAL** is set in the *NDDS_Config_LogLevel* **NDDS_CONFIG_LOG_LEVEL_WARNING**, it means that all the warnings message will be composed wit all the available RTI Connext diagnostic fields.
+The **NDDS_CONFIG_LOG_PRINT_FORMAT_MAXIMAL** is set in the *NDDS_Config_LogLevel* **NDDS_CONFIG_LOG_LEVEL_WARNING**, it means that all the warnings message will be composed with all the available RTI Connext diagnostic fields.

 Two samples are written and then for the second one we force the write operation to fail: when using *DDS_BY_SOURCE_TIMESTAMP_DESTINATIONORDER_QOS*, if source timestamp is older than the one from a previous write, a warning  will be logged.
+The expected output is:

 ```plaintext
     Backtrace: